babel/minify/CONTRIBUTING.md

 npm run fix
 ```

-You can run them separately using -
+You can also run them each individually:

 ```sh
 # prettier
 npm run format

 # eslint
 npm run eslint-fix
 ```